• Perfect for beginners, or those who are new to fire.

 Fire Eating torches are small metal rods with a wicked heads that are soaked in liquid fuel and lit on fire as a performance art form.
 Fire eating is the act of putting a flaming object into the mouth and extinguishing it.
 Primarily used by fire performers, and sideshow or circus entertainers.

 Our Beginners set is perfect for someone just starting out with fire.
-Our rolled wick design measures 1" in length and has no exposed metal.
+Our rolled wick design measures 1".
 Comfortable rubber handle provides comfort, heat resistance and a secure grip.

 All of our Torches are made using the high quality materials and are designed to withstand abuse from ongoing drops and tosses, providing you with years of enjoyment.
 Each torch design is engineered for optimal spinning dynamics and balance.
 Contact us for other options.